NucleiML: A machine learning framework of ground-state properties of finite nuclei for accelerated Bayesian exploration: NucleiML

 \subsubsection{Training}

 The second component of the NML framework is the regressor.
 The calculation of FN properties, such as binding energy and charge radius for a given set of NMPs and a nucleus $^A$X$_Z$, is formulated as a regression problem.
-The neural network is trained to capture the underlying trends in the training dataset by minimizing a loss function.
+As with the classifier, the inputs for the regressor are scaled and normalized. \modification{The outputs, however, are left unscaled since scaling does not significantly influence the predicitve performance of the regressor.
+For the regressor, we employed a 70\%–21\%–9\% split of the dataset for training, validation and testing, respectively.} The neural network is trained to capture the underlying trends in the training dataset by minimizing a loss function.
 Specifically, we employ the mean absolute percentage error (MAPE)\cite{de2016mean} as the loss function, defined as:

 where $A_t$ and $P_t$ are the actual and predicted value and $n$ is the total number of training data points.